Elly806/Elly806/README.md

 ![](https://komarev.com/ghpvc/?username=Elly806)

-## I'm a Test Engineer Automation
+## I'm a Test Automation Engineer
 - 💪 I like to write code
 - 🎉 I love finding bugs
 - 🥅 I am constantly learning new things
-- ⚡ Some bugs will always be present.
+> Some bugs will always be present.
 It is important to understand what the important aspects are, so that tests can be performed primarily on what threatens those aspects

 ### Connect with me: